 FinalSurge

 The advantage of FinalSurge is its ease of use, beautiful desktop interface, and well-equipped free version with an inexpensive upgrade to the pro version.
-As a runner, you get all the data you need, assuming your GPS watch records this data.
+As a runner, you get all the data you need, provided your GPS watch records it.
 If you haven’t used an online training log yet, FinalSurge is an excellent place to start.

 You will need a GPS running watch to record and monitor your workouts.
 The most popular brands are Garmin, Apple Watch, Suunto, Polar, and Coros – all of which feature numerous models in different price ranges.
-What watch you ultimately decide on comes down to individual preference and the size of your wallet.
+The watch you ultimately choose depends on your preferences and your budget.

 Essential Features